 The SUNY Cortland campus network is a converged IP voice/video/data layer 3 network using gigabit Ethernet as the backbone, scalable to 10 gigabit.
-Reference the following link for further information: www.cortland.edu/adminc/NetworkInfracture.htm

 KEY SECURITY ELEMENTS:

 Logical Security:

 All computers connected to the campus network must have the most recently available and appropriate software security patches and the most current level of antivirus installed.